-This chapter contains definitions of printing and HP terms used in this documentation.
+The Glossary on page 183 contains definitions of printing and HP terms used in this documentation.

 Index

 In addition to the table of contents, there is an alphabetical index to help you to find topics quickly.

 Warnings and Cautions

 The following symbols are used in this manual to ensure the proper use of the printer and to prevent the printer from being damaged.
 Follow the instructions marked with these symbols.